Odyssey and Cole Hersee make it easy to add a second battery to Chevy/GMC 1500s

 Even with the engine running the amp load needed to power such an array of accessories can put a strain on the stock electrical system of today’s 1/2-ton pickups.
 (Most 3/4- and 1-tons run dual batteries from the factory.)

-Stock Chevy/GMC 1500s come with a single Group 48 battery located in the passenger’s-side rear corner of the engine bay.
+For example, 2011 Chevy/GMC 1500s come with a single Group 48 battery located in the passenger’s-side rear corner of the engine bay.
 There’s also an unused battery tray on the driver’s front corner.
-Why it’s there is a mystery because there’s no TP2 (dual-battery option) for the 1500s, so it’s bit of a mystery why it’s there.
+Why it’s there is a mystery because there’s no TP2 dual-battery option for the 1500s.

-All you need is a GM Battery Retainer (#14005061) that costs less than $5; a second battery; and a battery isolator designed to work with the new electronics.
+We purchased a GM Battery Retainer (#14005061) that cost less than $5, along with a second battery and and a battery isolator designed to work with the new electronics.

 The Odyssey is far more receptive to deep discharging and resistant to the hard pounding from off-pavement use than the OEM battery.

-To connect the two batteries properly, we selected a Cole Hersee Smart Battery Isolator (#48530) designed to work with today’s electronic charging systems.
+To connect the two batteries properly, we selected a Cole Hersee Smart Battery Isolator (#48530) designed to work with the electronic charging systems found on newer pickups.